ramchaik/.dotfiles/README.md

 #  🏴‍☠️ dotfiles

 ## TODO:
-- [ ] write anisible playbook for the bootstrap setup
+- [ ] write Ansible playbook for the config setup